 But don’t just take our word for it—we make our results readily available to any customer upon request and are open about our coverage

 , and endpoints for each product.

 policy, you’re charged only for the data you’re able to access—with no charges for interrupted or unsuccessful connections.

 More importantly, your spend goes further.
-With our user-permissioned data model, you get continuous, real-time access to all user data with a nominal monthly fee.
-If you want fresh information from non-permissioned sources, you’ll have to purchase additional reports and reverifications, or ask your users to fill in gaps themselves in order to stay current.
+With our consumer-permissioned data model, you get continuous, real-time access to all consumer data with a nominal monthly fee.
+If you want freshly collected information from non-permissioned sources, you’ll have to purchase additional reports and reverifications, or ask your users to fill in gaps themselves in order to stay current.

 5. It’s more ethical—and more secure

 This one’s easy.
 Users deserve to know what data of theirs is being shared, where it’s going, how it’s being used, and who’s profiting from it.
 And, as a recent survey

 has shown, consumers really care about their privacy.

 Offering information upfront gives your users peace of mind and lets them know you’re looking out for their best interests—ultimately instilling greater trust in your brand and enabling better business relationships.

 Not only that—you don’t want to put your customers at risk.
 Non-permissioned sources sit on mountains of sensitive consumer information (with mixed security results) whether or not it’s being used.
 Argyle accesses only the employment data that users explicitly authorize, and we keep their privacy and security